|Home||Paternity Test||DNA Help||About Us||Contact Us / Location||SiteMap|

 What about other errors?

-If the samples get mixed up, that usually becomes apparent in the report.
+If the samples get mixed up, that usually becomes apparent in the laboratory analysis.
 The gender gets checked for each person to make sure there is no obvious mixup.
 If a result states that the father and mother are related but the child is not, obviously there was a mixup.
-We are very careful and have an established process for collecting samples, whereby we have never had samples mixed up which we collect.
-However, we've had anomalies from customers who have taken their own samples and mailed them in to us.
+We are very careful and have an established process for collecting samples, whereby our staff have never had samples mixed up which we collect ourselves.
+However, we've had anomalies from customers who have taken their own samples and mailed them in to us by Thai Post or had somebody else carry them to our office.
+(For example, we had a do-it-yourself case where the envelope with the father's name on it had only samples from a female as revealed by the laboratory, and no samples from the mother were provided in that case.
+Of course, we issued no report and informed the alleged father of this problem.)
+We won't issue a report if we observe something which looks wrong.

 The final report is signed off by a qualified Ph.D.
 Laboratory Director of the DDC lab in the United States of America.